 - Two University of Florida scientists have joined a national research effort to promote phosphorus sustainability across the United States.
-Together they will work under the funding auspices of the National Science Foundation-Science and Technology Center (NSF-STC) in the newly established Science and Technologies for Phosphorus Sustainability (STEPS).
+Together they will work under the funding auspices of the National Science Foundation-Science and Technology Center (NSF-STC) in the newly established Science and Technologies for Phosphorus Sustainability (STEPS) Center.

 - The research will tackle one of the world’s growing and somewhat hidden problems — that of a sustainable phosphorus supply for the food system and being mindful of its impacts on soils, waters, and the environment.

 - With STEPS come several goals.
 One of the more ambitious objectives aims to facilitate a 25% reduction in human dependence on mined phosphates and a 25% reduction in phosphorus losses to soils and water resources within 25 years.